 - Use a drug test kit to test your heroin for the presence of fentanyl.

 - Try to have a friend present who can help you if you overdose.

 - Be honest with your doctor about heroin use and ask if you have any health factors that increase your risk of overdose.

 Of course, none of these methods are truly going to guarantee that you never overdose.
 The only way to absolutely prevent a heroin overdose is to stop using heroin.
 Getting clean from opioids can seem overwhelming, so it is important to ask for help.
 With assistance from a supportive opioid recovery program, you can learn how to fight addiction and work toward sobriety.

 Get Help With Heroin Addiction Treatment

 Granite Recovery Centers can give you the tools you need to manage an opioid use disorder.
 With our medical detox program, we can help you manage all the unpleasant symptoms associated with heroin withdrawal.
-Depending on your situation, you can join our inpatient or outpatient rehab program.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
+Depending on your situation, you can admit to our inpatient or outpatient rehab program.
 The residential program gives you a chance to live at our peaceful New England facility while you focus on sobriety.
 With our intensive outpatient program, you still get constant care but are able to live at home and manage your usual responsibilities.